josdejong/jsoneditor/docs/api.md

     Set a callback function triggered right after the mode is changed by the user.
 Only applicable when the mode can be changed by the user (i.e. when option `modes` is set).
   - `{boolean} escapeUnicode`
-    If true, unicode characters are escaped and displayed as their code instead of the character.
+    If true, unicode characters are escaped and displayed as their hexadecimal code (like `\u260E`) instead of of the character itself (like `☎`).
 False by default.
   - `{boolean} history`
     Enables history, adds a button Undo and Redo to the menu of the JSONEditor.
 True by default.
 Only applicable when `mode` is 'tree' or 'form'.
   - `{String} mode`